New Employee Required Training

 - Remind your PI or lab manager to add you to their animal protocol (they will need your X500 number and your employee/student ID number for this).
 This must be done first!!
 No training will be allowed until you are on a protocol.

 - Complete the on-line Animal Use tutorial about working with laboratory animals at RAR Training.
 NOTE: a copy of the documentation that you took this training has to be kept in the lab as well, so please give a copy of your completion certificate to the lab manager.

 - Enroll at Research Occupational Health Program (ROHP).
 Once you register you will receive an email with further instructions.
 Follow the link provided in that e-mail.
 Make sure you have had a tetanus shot within the last 10 years, its also a good idea to either have the clinic's name and phone numbers where shot was administered or a copy of your medical records for submission to ROHP.

-- Go to Vet Services Training and click on FORMS under RAR Facility Orientation, Training and Access.
+- Go to Vet Services Training.
 Complete the appropriate forms and sign up for the appropriate training sessions you will need, see your lab manager for lab specific needs.

 - You’ll need to set up an: RAR Orientation,Facility Tour,Microisolator Techniques: all training times are listed on a calendar at the bottom of the RAR Services page, under the Required Training section.

 RAR Orientation – Offered Weekly (duration approx. 90 minutes)-You will be introduced to the general principles of the disease control practices used in the Research Animal Resources facilities.
 Facility traffic patterns and guidelines will be covered, along with procedures used in animal rooms.
 Many of RAR’s additional services for investigators will also be discussed.